clamstew/jods/docs/docs/playwright-screenshots.md

 2. Clicking the theme toggle button when needed
 3. Waiting for the theme transition to complete

+## 🔄 Design Versioning and Comparison

+The timestamped screenshots enable several workflows for design management:

+1. **Design History**: Track how the site's design evolves over time
+2. **A/B Comparison**: Compare before/after images when making design changes
+3. **Regression Testing**: Identify unintended visual changes
+4. **Design Reviews**: Share specific timestamped versions for feedback

+To compare screenshots from different timestamps:

+1. Identify the timestamp tags of the versions you want to compare
+2. Use an image comparison tool or simply place the images side by side
+3. Look for differences in layout, colors, typography, spacing, etc.

 ## 🤔 Troubleshooting

 If the screenshot system encounters issues: